 - Make your home an interesting place to be in, with interesting things to do

-- Start to do the things you may have stopped when you started to gamble too much
+- Return to other things you enjoyed before you started to gamble too much

 Prepare for a lapse

 A lapse occurs when you gamble again after deciding to stop.
 You do not have to continue to gamble if this happens to you.
 You can use this to learn more about what triggers your gambling.
-When a lapse occurs, examine what worked and what didn't work with your plan.
+Examine what worked and what didn't work with your plan.

 You can often predict when gambling will reoccur.
 You are more likely to lose control when you have bad times in other parts of your life that make you feel sad, anxious, angry or depressed.

-When you feel this way, it's challenging to stick to your plans, as you may feel an urge to borrow some money and go back to the old habit.
+When you feel this way, it's challenging to stick to your plans, as you may feel an urge to go back to the old habit.

-When you feel like you might gamble again, or if you do gamble again, there are five things you can do:
+When you feel like you might gamble again, or if you do gamble again, here are some things you can do:

 - Gambler's Help on 1800 858 858